floragunncom/search-guard-docs/concepts.md

 * which role
 * can perform which action
-* againts wich cluster or index
+* against wich cluster or index

 A definition of a permission that allows searching a particular index looks like: